 Key messages

 • The world's climate is changing.
-Since the late-1800s, the atmosphere and ocean have warmed, amounts of snow and ice have diminished, and sea level has risen as a result.
+Since the late 1800s, the atmosphere and ocean have warmed, amounts of snow and ice have diminished, and sea level has risen as a result.

-• Since the mid-1800s, people have been releasing increasing amounts of greenhouse gases into the air.
+• There is overwhelming evidence that, since the mid-1800s, human activities have influenced global warming by releasing increasing amounts of greenhouse gases into the air.

-• On a global scale, 2022 will most likely be the 5th or 6th warmest years on record and the past eight years, including 2022, are likely to be the eight warmest years on record.
+• On a global scale, 2023 is set to be the warmest year on record and the past 9 years, 2015 - 2023, will be the 9 warmest on record.
+2011 – 2020 was the warmest decade on record.

 • Over the last few decades Scotland has also become warmer with shifting rainfall patterns, and rising sea levels.